RJT1990/RJT1990.github.io/_posts/2021-05-25-making-a-dystopian-ai-roleplaying-game.md

   <br>
 </p>

-The company induction was based on most startup and SV induction processes.
-The content served the purpose of making my friends feel like they were joining a company.
-Additionally, it introduced people to how the Bot worked on telegram:

-Sending people real stuff seemed to work well and added to the immersion that they were actually joining a company.
+What really hit home was sending people the swag boxes.
+This really added to the immersion, and people seemed to love receiving physical things...
 I've shared some pictures below:

 <br />